Wine Education is Fun

 Sparkling?
 Absolutely.

-Hi!
-I’m Dana Van Nest, your new wine coach.
+Hi, I’m Dana Van Nest, your new favorite wine coach!

-If your go-to wine order is “red, I guess?” then you and I have some incredibly enjoyable times ahead of us.
+If your go-to wine order is “red, I guess?” then we have some incredibly enjoyable times ahead of us.

 There are too many amazing wines out there for you to choose the second cheapest bottle on the wine list and hope it doesn’t suck.
 We can do better.

-A little wine knowledge is a valuable social and business skill, as well as being super fun.
+Wine knowledge is a valuable social and business skill, as well as being super fun.
+A little wine education goes a long way.
 Let’s get you comfortable with a wine list and conversant in fundamental wine terms.

-I will share the foundational wine knowledge with you so you can make informed drinking and purchasing decisions.
+Tasting and learning with DVN Wine is about understanding foundational wine knowledge so you can make informed drinking and purchasing decisions.

-But let’s be clear: wine is FUN.
-It’s an enhancement to your meal, a sigh of contentment when you settle down after a long day, and a celebratory “cheers!” when you meet up with your favorite people.
+But let’s be clear: wine education is FUN!
+A glass of wine is an enhancement to your meal, a sigh of contentment when you settle down after a long day, and a celebratory “cheers!” when you meet up with your favorite people.

 Dana Van Nest, WSET 3